Heavy sets and index bounded relative symplectic cohomology: Applications

-are zero maps for any compact set $U\subset M- W_{t}$.
-Next we focus on the heaviness.
-Note that each $W_{t}$ is itself an index bounded integral Liouville domain.
-Then the above theorem combined with Theorem \ref{res2} gives that \begin{corollary} All $W_{t}$'s are heavy. \end{corollary}
+Note that $W_t$ is an index bounded domain since it is the image of $W$ under the reverse Liouville flow.
+Then this theorem combined with Theorem \ref{t:mainproof} gives that \begin{corollary} All $W_{t}$'s are heavy. \end{corollary}

-\begin{remark} By using the language of stable stems, one can show $W_{0}=W$ is heavy since its complement is stably displaceable, see Subsection 1.2 \cite{EP}.
-Here by using the interpolation theorem, we actually showed all $W_{t}$'s are heavy, which displays the power of the relative symplectic cohomology. \end{remark}
+\begin{remark} The language of stable stems tells that $W_{0}=W$ is heavy since its complement is stably displaceable, see Subsection 1.2 \cite{EP}.
+Here the interpolation theorem actually shows that all $W_{t}$'s are heavy, which displays the power of the relative symplectic cohomology. \end{remark}

-\begin{corollary}(Theorem \ref{ske}) The Lagrangian skeleton $L_{W}$ is heavy. \end{corollary} \begin{proof} Suppose that $L_{W}$ is not heavy, then there is a Hamiltonian function $F$ on $M$ with $\zeta_{e}(F)< \min_{L_{W}}F$.
-Since $L_{W}$ is compact, the sets $W_{t}$ converge to $L_{W}$ in a uniform $C^{0}$-sense, and there exists $t$ such that
+\begin{corollary} The skeleton $L_{W}$ is heavy. \end{corollary} \begin{proof} Suppose that $L_{W}$ is not heavy, then there is a Hamiltonian function $F$ on $M$ with $\mu(1,F)> \max_{L_{W}}F$.
+Since $L_{W}$ is compact, the sets $W_{t}$ converge to $L_{W}$ in a uniform $C^{0}$-sense, and there exists $t>0$ such that

 which contradicts that $W_{t}$ is heavy. \end{proof}